 Google Consumer Surveys now gives you a way to make money by simply asking your audience questions.

 The amount you stand to earn from these depends hugely on your traffic.
 The split is 50-50 between you and Google.
 But you can earn $0.05 per question answered.
 Which, over time, is a nice little piece of passive income.

 And it could even give you a little insight into what your audience is really thinking too.

 Be sure to take a look at these other survey sites too!

 Don’t want to set up your own membership site?
 Then try monetizing a blog by promoting another one in the meantime.

 Again this is a great affiliate scheme that can really help you make a few extra dollars each month.

-oDesk – the freelancing site – are willing to pay $50 for every lead you send them, that converts into paid work for someone.
+oDesk – the freelancing site – is willing to pay $50 for every lead you send them, which converts into paid work for someone.
 If you know people in your niche looking to hire, why not send them that way?

 Find a relevant site, join the affiliate program and promote it.
 It’s really that simple.

 #28.
 Email Adverts